dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 Again, I totally understand why Microsoft does what they do (and I'm sure there's a lot of good intention there), but it comes across the complete wrong and opposite way.

-No wonder that the outside perception of .NET hasn't changed much:
+No wonder that the perception of .NET hasn't changed much in the outside world:

 [![.NET coming across the wrong way](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/dotnet-microsoft-bloatware.png)](https://twitter.com/blazorguy/status/1279092538490736640)